bfgasparin/NFeEasy-php56/readme.md

 ## Attributes

-After a Domain Object is created, you can access its date by access the attributes by its names:
+After a Domain Object is created, you can access the data by access attributes by its names:

 ```php
 $product = Product::create([